osmanbeyoglulab/PyAffreg/README.md

 ## How to run

 #### 1. Download PyAffreg
-#### 2. Build Bython extension module
+#### 2. Build Cython extension module

-Affreg calls a few cython customerized extensions which need to be built on site
+Affreg calls 2 cython customerized extensions which need to be built on site

 - build cythLeastR extention modue